jose-barroso/gta-sa-launcher/release-src/README.txt

 TROUBLESHOOTING
 ---------------
-- If Windows SmartScreen blocks the exe:
+- Windows SmartScreen blocks the exe?
-  Click "More info" → "Run anyway"
+  Click "More info" -> "Run anyway".
-  (This happens because the exe isn't code-signed)
+  (This happens because the exe isn't code-signed.)

-- If the Steam overlay doesn't work with SA-MP:
+- Steam overlay doesn't work with SA-MP?
   Make sure Steam is running before launching.

-- If the launcher can't find GTA SA:
+- Launcher can't find GTA SA?
-  The launcher expects the game in the default install location.
+  Make sure gta-sa.exe is in the same folder as gta_sa.exe.
   Support for custom paths is planned for a future version.

 MORE INFO